hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ### Validate in production
 I might get burned at the stake for writing this: you have to test in production.
-Not only in production, not primarily in production, but testing only in a staging environment won't cut it.
+Not only in production, not primarily in production, but testing only in a test environment won't cut it.

 Not so long ago, I almost destroyed a production database by running a query that took 2 seconds to execute on my computer.
-It took around 7 seconds on staging database.
-Both my computer, staging and production were running the same version of Postgres.
+It took around 7 seconds on test database.
+Both my computer, test and production were running the same version of Postgres.

-Furthermore, the staging database had the same data as production but was running on a bit weaker machine.
+Furthermore, the test database had the same data as production but was running on a bit weaker machine.
 It was only logical to assume that in production, the query would run for slightly less than 7 seconds.
 Worst case scenario, it would take 30 seconds if there's a lot of other queries running.

 Wrong!
 It didn't take 7 or 30 seconds.
 In fact, it failed to finish at all.
 The production database apparently chose a different query plan, and almost committed suicide.

-The takeaway is that even if your query is thoroughly tested on staging, you should not make too strong assumptions about its performance in production.
+The takeaway is that even if your query is thoroughly tested in test environment, you should not make too strong assumptions about its performance in production.
 You just have to try it.

 ### Conclusion: Question and experiment